Agnostic Tomography of Stabilizer Product States: Introduction

 \begin{definition}[Agnostic tomography] Let $\calC$ be some class of pure quantum states. \emph{Agnostic tomography} with respect to $\calC$ is the following task: given copies of an arbitrary unknown mixed state $\rho$ and $0 < \eps < 1$, output a succinct classical description\footnote{``Succinct classical description'' is deliberately vague: the appropriate notion may depend on $\calC$ or the application in mind.
 For most purposes, a reasonable choice is a short quantum circuit that prepares $\ket{\phi}$.} of a state $\ket{\phi}$ such that

 \emph{Proper agnostic tomography} is the same, but where we additionally require that $\ket{\phi} \in \calC$. \end{definition}

-We suggest the name \textit{agnostic tomography} because quantum tomography is the task of recovering a full classical description of an unknown quantum state \cite{o2016efficient,o2017efficient,haah2017sample}.
+We suggest the name \textit{agnostic tomography} because quantum tomography is the task of recovering a full classical description of an unknown quantum state~\cite{FocusQuantumTomography2013}.
 Agnostic tomography captures tomography of states in $\calC$ (to error $\eps$ in fidelity) as a special case: this corresponds to imposing the promise that the unknown state $\rho$ is itself in $\calC$.

 Note that similar notions have appeared in prior work, albeit with different names.
-Grewal, Iyer, Kretschmer, and Liang \cite[Theorem 1.3]{grewal2023improved} implicitly gave an exponential-time agnostic tomography algorithm for stabilizer states, under the condition that the input state is pure.
-Our definition is also close to the definition of quantum Hypothesis Selection given by B\u{a}descu and O'Donnell \cite{buadescu2021improved}, except that we view the class $\calC$ as fixed in advance, rather than a variable input to an algorithm.
-A survey by Anshu and Arunachalam \cite{anshu2023survey} further pointed out the analogy between agnostic learning and quantum Hypothesis Selection.
+For example, O'Donnell and Wright~\cite{odonnell2017efficient} gave an exponential-time algorithm for learning the optimal rank-$k$ approximation of a mixed state $\rho$.
+Grewal, Iyer, Kretschmer, and Liang~\cite[Theorem 1.3]{grewal2023improved} introduced an exponential-time agnostic tomography algorithm for stabilizer states, under the condition that the input state is pure.
+They additionally gave a polynomial-time version of the algorithm under the promise that the optimal fidelity is at least $\cos^2(\pi/8)$.
+Our definition is also close to the definition of quantum Hypothesis Selection given by B\u{a}descu and O'Donnell~\cite{buadescu2021improved}, except that we view the class $\calC$ as fixed in advance, rather than a variable input to an algorithm.
+A survey by Anshu and Arunachalam~\cite{anshu2023survey} further pointed out the analogy between agnostic learning and quantum Hypothesis Selection.

 Informally, the goal of agnostic tomography is to find a simple ansatz from $\calC$ for a much more complicated quantum state.
-The ansatz should have close to the optimal fidelity from among $\calC$.
+The ansatz should attain a fidelity that is close to the optimal achievable within $\calC$.
 Operationally, we envision experimentalists running agnostic tomography algorithms to learn an ansatz for their complicated physical system, and then working with the ansatz to extract additional meaningful information about the system.
-Agnostic tomography might also find theoretical applications: for example, \cite{grewal2023improved} suggested that an agnostic tomography algorithm for stabilizer states could be useful as a subroutine for finding low-rank stabilizer decompositions of magic states, which could in turn improve the runtime of certain classical algorithms for simulating quantum circuits \cite{Bravyi2019simulationofquantum}.
+Agnostic tomography might also find theoretical applications: for example,~\cite{grewal2023improved} suggested that an agnostic tomography algorithm for stabilizer states could be useful as a subroutine for finding low-rank stabilizer decompositions of magic states, which could in turn improve the runtime of certain classical algorithms for simulating quantum circuits~\cite{Bravyi2019simulationofquantum}.